preparedcitizencorps/warlock/README.md

 ## MISSION

-Build a helmet-mounted AR system with:
+Build a helmet-mounted computer that interfaces with TAK on your phone to overlay waypoints and POIs on your HUD with:
-- Real-time object detection and IFF
+- Dual low-light cameras (IMX462) + thermal imaging (FLIR Lepton 3.5)
-- GPS navigation with terrain overlay
+- Real-time AI object detection (YOLO11 on Hailo-8L)
-- Night vision and thermal imaging
+- TAK server integration for waypoint overlay
-- Team coordination and data sharing
+- GPS navigation with terrain mapping
 - Field-hardened, modular, extensible

 ---